mjfrigaard/sharing-your-work/manuscript/03chapter.md

 - [Modularity](https://en.wikipedia.org/wiki/Modularity#Table_1:_The_use_of_modularity_by_discipline[34]) is the ability to mix and match these tools together with 'pipes,' a kind of grammatical glue that allows users to expand these tools in seemingly endless combinations

-Having these skills have also make us more comfortable when we've had to interact with remote machines or foreign operating systems (Linux, per se).
+Having these skills have also made us more comfortable when we've had to interact with remote machines or different operating systems (Linux, per se).
 We will work through an example to demonstrate some of these features.

 ### The Terminal (mac0S)